UglyMirror/Smart_anti_AFK/README.md

 ```

-P.S, I'd recommends setting the repeat time to a single second
+P.S, I'd recommend setting the repeat time to a single second

 ### **Godspeed lazy-goers!**